google/WebFundamentals/src/content/en/updates/2016/08/removing-document-write.md

 We collected data from a 28 day field trial on 1% of Chrome stable users, restricted to users on 2G connections.
-We saw that 7.6% of all page loads on 2G included at least one cross-origin, parser-blocking script that was inserted via `document.write()` in the top level document.
+We saw that 7.6% of all page loads on 2G included at least one cross-site, parser-blocking script that was inserted via `document.write()` in the top level document.
 As a result of blocking the load of these scripts, we saw the following improvements on those loads: